spacetimeengineer/spacetimeengine/README.md

 Stress-Energy-Momentum Tensor
 =============================
 The Einstein field equations describe the equivilence of space-time curvature and mass-energy.
-The mass-energy is represented by the coefficents within the stress-energy-momentum tensor denoted by T_{\mu\nu}.
+The mass-energy is represented by the coefficents encompassed within the stress-energy-momentum tensor denoted by T_{\mu\nu}.
 The cosmological constant denoted by Lambda is treated as an input parameter and represents the dark energy thought to be responsble for the accellerated expansion of the cosmos.

 ![equation](https://latex.codecogs.com/png.latex?%5Cdpi%7B100%7D%20%5Chuge%20T_%7B%5Cmu%20%5Cnu%20%7D%3D%7B%5Cfrac%20%7Bc%5E%7B4%7D%7D%7B8%5Cpi%20G%7D%7D%5Cleft%20%28%20G_%7B%5Cmu%20%5Cnu%20%7D&plus;%5CLambda%20g_%7B%5Cmu%20%5Cnu%20%7D%20%5Cright%20%29)